 Are you planning a visit to Blenheim Palace?
 In this article I will answer common questions about visiting Blenheim Palace as well as providing practical tips to help you make the most of your trip.

-Blenheim Palace, located a few miles north of Oxford, is a UNESCO World Heritage Site and the birthplace of Winston Churchill.
-This historic stately home is also home to Charles James Spencer-Churchill who is the 12th Duke of Marlborough and his family.
+Blenheim Palace is located a few miles north of Oxford and is one of 31 UNESCO World Heritage Sites in the UK.
+It was also the birthplace of former British Prime Minister Winston Churchill.
+This historic stately home is the present home of the 12th Duke of Marlborough Charles James Spencer-Churchill and his family.